trnoriega/chemproject/README.md

 - Anything above 0.1 produces an overfit (high variance) model, with high training scores that don't generalize to the test data.

-The learning curve o this parameter argues that the current model is still relatively overfit (high variance) due to a persitent gap between training and test scores, regardless of training example size:
+The **_learning curve_** for this parameter argues that the current model is still relatively overfit (high variance) due to a persistent gap between training and test scores, regardless of training example size:

 ![](Images/4_learn_curve.png)

 This suggests that the best way to further improve this estimator would be to __add more training examples__.